Christian Nodal: Personal life

 In May 2021, Nodal announced his engagement with singer and actress Belinda, whom he met on the set of the reality television series La Voz.'
 The two would later separate in February 2022 as announced on social media, with Nodal stating, "I want to share that we've decided to end our engagement and our relationship as a couple, taking with us the best of each other...
 I ask that the decision we've taken is met with respect, where each of us will live the separation process in their own way, always wishing the best to the other for the happy times together as well as the trying times.
 All speculation is false.
 To the media, with much respect, I will not be speaking about this topic anymore".

 Shortly after ending his relationship with Belinda, Nodal began dating Argentine singer and rapper Cazzu.
 However, the two kept their relationship private until sometime during 2023.
 Their reveal followed Cazzu confirming rumors that Nodal had moved to Argentina, which circulated after it was discovered that he had purchased a lot in Buenos Aires.
 In April 2023, she confirmed her pregnancy during one of her concerts, with Nodal disclosing the due date to be sometime in September.
 He later mentioned the sex of the baby to be female.
 Two months later, Nodal and Cazzu went to France for unknown reasons, starting online speculation of a proposal.
-The baby, named Inti, was born on September 14, 2023, in Argentina; Nodal and Cazzu officially announced her birth on social media the next day.
-After ending his relationship with Cazzu, Nodal confirmed in June 2024 via his social media, his relationship with the Mexican and American singer Ángela Aguilar.
-On July 24, 2024, they got married in a private ceremony in the Hacienda San Gabriel de las Palmas, located in the state of Morelos, near Lake Tequesquitengo.
+The baby, named Inti, was born on 14 September 2023, in Argentina; Nodal and Cazzu officially announced her birth on social media the next day.
+Nodal's relationship with Cazzu ended in May of 2024.

+Nodal began a relationship with Angela Aguilar a week after breaking up with Cazzu in May of 2024.
+The two previously worked together on the show "El Show de el Piolín" in 2018.
+The pair married just 2 months after split with Cazzu in a private ceremony on a ranch in Morelos, Mexico in July 2024.